What is the purpose of Chapel?

 - Community service is not granted for experiences such as mission trips, academic internships, employment, summer camp staffing and spring break projects

-Students are strongly encouraged to complete and submit the community service requirements prior to final exams, to be recorded on the current semester’s grade report.
-All community service forms must be submitted to the Director of Student Leadership.
+Students are strongly encouraged to complete and submit the community service requirements or make a gift to the Chapel Missions Fund prior to final exams, to be recorded on the current semester’s grade report.
+All forms for community service and the mission fund are available in the Office of Student Leadership (Cleland Hall; firstname.lastname@example.org; 601.968.8990) and must be approved by the Director of Student Leadership.
 This process must be followed to have a “U” in Chapel changed to a “S.”